kvuong2711/aerial-megadepth/README.md

 ```

 ### Inference/Demo
-We provide a few example images in the [assets](assets) folder for quick testing, including images from [ULTRRA challenge](https://sites.google.com/view/ultrra-wacv-2025).
+We provide a few example images in the [assets](assets) folder for quick testing, including images from [ULTRRA challenge](https://sites.google.com/view/ultrra-wacv-2025) and [Accenture-NVS1](https://arxiv.org/pdf/2503.18711).

 Each script (e.g., [demo_dust3r_nongradio.py](mast3r/demo_dust3r_nongradio.py)) contains predefined image paths to demonstrate typical use cases.
 You can modify the `image_list` variable inside the script to try different pairs.
 You can run inference using the following commands: